-Imagine a business model that requires virtually no inventory or startup capital, which partners with the biggest internet retailer in the world.
-It can be conducted from anywhere in the world, and generates cash flow around the clock, into perpetuity.
+Imagine a business model that requires no inventory or startup capital, which partners with the biggest internet retailer in the world.
+It can be conducted from anywhere, and generates cash flow around the clock, into perpetuity.

-It sounds pretty amazing, and it exists: it is called the Amazon Associates program.
-It is a referral program where you advertise and market any products on Amazon, and get a commission of 4-10% on any sale that generate for Amazon.
+Sounds pretty amazing, right?!
+And it is real.
+It’s called the Amazon Associates program, and it is a free-to-use affiliate marketing program where you can promote and market any product selling on Amazon, and get a commission of 1-10% on any sale that you generate for Amazon.

 - Informational overviews